 2. Cooking the Shrimp

-- Fill a large pot with water and bring it to a rapid boil.
-Add a generous amount of salt to flavor the shrimp.
+- Fill a pot with water, bring it to a rapid boil, add salt.

-- Once the water is boiling, gently add the prepared shrimp and cook for 2-3 minutes, or until they turn pink and opaque.
+- Drop in shrimp and cook 2–3 minutes until pink and opaque.

-- Remove the shrimp from the pot and immediately transfer them to an ice bath to stop the cooking process, ensuring they remain tender.
+- Move ’em to an ice bath to stop cooking so they stay tender.

 3. Making the Cocktail Sauce